 Introduction

 Telomeres are the functional ends of human chromosomes that naturally shorten with cell division and with age (Aubert and Lansdorp, 2008).
 Telomere length can also be influenced by a variety of lifestyle factors and environmental exposures (e.g., stress, exercise, air pollution, radiation) (Shammas, 2011).
 While human telomeres are known to consist largely of a conserved six-nucleotide repeat (TTAGGG) (Moyzis et al., 1988), several studies have identified variations of this motif in proximal telomeric regions (Allshire, Dempster, and Hastie, 1989; Coleman, Baird, and Royle, 1999; Lee et al., 2018; Bluhm et al., 2019).
 However, such studies were performed with oligonucleotide hybridization, PCR, immunoprecipitation, and short-read sequencing, requiring prior assumptions about specific target motifs, custom sample preparation, and targeted sequencing, and therefore preventing de novo identification of motif variants and their localization.
 Thus, long-range maps of telomeric sequence variation in the human genome are still incomplete, preliminary (Shafin et al., 2020), or only been completed for a single genome (Jain et al., 2018, Miga et al., 2020).
-Thus, completing maps of telomeres and providing new tools for such research (Nurk et al., 2020) can provide insight into telomere biology and enable novel approaches to analyze the effects of health status, aging, and environment on telomere sequence and length.
+Therefore, completing maps of telomeres and providing new tools for such research (Nurk et al., 2020) can provide insight into telomere biology and enable novel approaches to analyze the effects of aging, environment, and health status (Lee et al., 2018) on telomere sequence and length.
 To improve our understanding of telomere sequence structure and variation, we developed edgeCase, a scalable framework for alignment and de novo telomeric motif discovery from human whole genome long-read sequencing experiments.
 We have validated these methods using Genome in a Bottle (Zook et al., 2019) single-molecule real-time (SMRT) sequencing datasets generated with Pacific Biosciences circular consensus sequencing (PacBio CCS) (Eid et al., 2009; Ardui et al., 2018), and short-read Illumina (Bentley et al., 2008) and 10X Genomics [Chromium] (Resolving Biology to Advance Human Health) datasets, as well as with healthly donor peripheral blood mononuclear cells (PBMCs).
 These results provide evidence for multiple novel, non-canonical telomeric repeats, resolution of multiple chromosome-specific haplotypes with SMRT sequencing, and a new method for long-range characterization of the structure of telomeric sequences.

 Results